manusantos-dev/silvianavarro-links/README.md

 ### 🍿 The Origin Story
 Standard link-in-bio tools are boring.
 My friend Silvia Navarro needed a launchpad for her new musical era.
 Instead of settling for a generic template or paying a premium subscription just to change a background color, I decided to code her a bespoke web experience from scratch.

-The project evolved from a simple Y2K aesthetic into a full visual funnel.
+The project evolved from a simple Y2K aesthetic into a full narrative portfolio.
 The goal: capture the hype of a new release using a magnetic scroll-snap layout that transitions from a video manifesto, to her links, into a dynamic polaroid collage, and ends with a powerful call-to-action.
 Most importantly, it allows her to update her own videos, photos, and copy in the future without having to call me or learn HTML.

 > **🤖 Transparency Note (or "How I built this without losing my mind")**
 > Just like my previous projects, this is the result of focused *vibe coding*.
 I provided the architectural decisions, designed the mathematical CSS scaling and tunnel-lighting gradients, set up the Netlify Identity/Git Gateway integrations, and acted as the Art Director.
 My AI assistant handled the heavy syntax lifting.
 If you know what you want and how to ask for it, you can build a full-stack integrated site in record time.